After reading this article on eCommerce Insurance, you will be to take a stand – to decide if your Small Online Business an Insurance cover or not.

 Every eCommerce setting has to protect its customer’s information.
-All customers details, which is entrusted to the online store, is meant to be a guided secret.
+All customers’ details, which are entrusted to the online store, are meant to be a guided secret.

-If customer information gets exposed to the public by whatever means, such customer will surely sue the eCommerce business and demand compensation for damages caused.
+If customer information gets exposed to the public by whatever means, such customers will surely sue the eCommerce business and demand compensation for damages caused.

 In this case, if the eCommerce had an insurance policy over such risk, the insurance company will stand in to pay for all damages.

-If you are current with web-base news, it must have come to your notice to rate at which hackers are using several means to penetrate different website.
+If you are current with web-based news, it must have come to your notice to rate at which hackers are using several means to penetrate different websites.

-An insurance policy that is covering this type of risk will pay full compensation that is equivalent to whatever the eCommerce may loss if such an incident occurs.
+An insurance policy that is covering this type of risk will pay full compensation that is equivalent to whatever the eCommerce may lose if such an incident occurs.

 4. Insurance against software error

 Every online business runs on some codes known as software.
 These codes are humanly programmed.
-Therefore, there is a tendency of it not running according to what time it is programmed to do.
+Therefore, there is a tendency for it not to run according to what time it is programmed to do.

-This error is linked to the programmer fault, but the effect can be so devastating.
-Sometimes it may be due to fault on the server that is hosting the eCommerce, or a bug.
-Whichever an insurance cover will be appropriate.
+This error is linked to the programmer’s fault, but the effect can be so devastating.
+Sometimes it may be due to a fault on the server that is hosting the eCommerce, or a bug.
+Whichever insurance cover will be appropriate.

 5. Effects of typographical errors

 Some online store has experienced an error of this nature in the past, and it has caused them great loss.
-Imagine when a product which cost $999.99 is mistakenly tagged $99.999, and its purchases had been made.
+Imagine when a product that cost $999.99 is mistakenly tagged as $99.999, and its purchases had been made.
 Who will bear the loss?

-If insurance of such loss exists, the insurance company will pay for all the loss.
+If insurance for such loss exists, the insurance company will pay for all the loss.

 eCommerce Insurance for Offline Needs